-- 1. Radio pagers remain the most effective way to notify members of alarms however systems utilizing new technology often do not have the ability to utilize radio pagers for alarm notification. - 2.
+- 1. Radio pagers remain the most effective way to notify members of alarms a county wide radio system will need a conventional VHF system for paging. - 2.
 Upgrade radios based on the dispatch centers recommendation. - 3.
 Maintain 115 radio pagers or other means of reliable member alarm notification devices, 50 portable radios and 24 mobile radios. - 4.
 Maintain enough spare mobiles, portable and pager radios to utilize while first out equipment is being repaired at the factory. - 5.
-Seek out and utilize the newest technology for alarm notification and inter-department communications using mobile phones. - 6.
-Monitor and participate with all emergency services in Yakima County to plan a county wide radio network that includes infrastructure, software, hardware, and a funding mechanism.
+Seek out and utilize the newest technology for alarm notification and inter-department communications using mobile phones. - Monitor and participate with all emergency services in Yakima County to plan a county wide radio network that includes infrastructure, software, hardware, and a funding mechanism.